Ok, so I like electronic dance music, more specifically Trance. When I started in the 1990's, the US was a bit behind in that department.

 For starters, we were lucky with the weather, it was unseasonably warm, even borderline too warm on saturday (some other years, they had rain and most of the event is uncovered).

-you may notice the big dune that you'll find all the way around the Netherlands as a shield for the country that mostly under sea level
+you may notice the big dune that you'll find all the way around the Netherlands as a shield for the country that is partially under sea level, the Dutch are the world specialists on dunes and levees

 the event was by the beach, and there was a fair amount of wind most days